amadeus4dev/developer-guides/.github/contributing.md

 # How to contribute

-First of all, we are so glad that you are reading this right now, we need YOU to make [Amadeus for developers documentation](https://amadeus4dev.github.io/developer-guides/) more consistent, and readable, adding missing information, correcting factual errors, or/and fixing typos. :heart_eyes::tada: Thank you!
+First of all, we are so glad that you are reading this right now, we need YOU to make [Amadeus for developers documentation](https://amadeus4dev.github.io/developer-guides/) more consistent, and readable, adding missing information, correcting factual errors, or/and fixing typos. :heart_eyes::tada:

 ### Did you find a typo or misleading information?